RSS

 On April 8, 2024, the Government of the Russian Federation announced the extension of the federal scientific and technical program for the development of synchrotron and neutron research until 2030 and beyond.
 450 billion rubles from the federal budget were allocated for its implementation.

-The named initiative was approved in 2020.
+The named initiative was approved back in 2020.
 It involves the creation of new and modernization of existing installations of the "megasayens" class and complexes of nuclear medicine.
 In addition, the funds will be used to provide state support for research projects in the scientific areas of the program, as well as for the training of specialists and scientific personnel.

 The government announced the extension of the federal scientific and technical program for the development of synchrotron and neutron research